Term 5

 Once we have completed this unit, we will be moving on to Four Operations which includes many of the skills the children will use in later life: addition, subtraction, multiplication and division.
 We will be learning how to do this with increasingly large numbers, using formal written methods (including long division) and beginning to think about the early stages of algebra.

-Term 2 learning will mostly be based on fractions.
+This term, earning will mostly be based on fractions.
 We will be leaning to add, subtract, multiply and divide them, compare and order and solve fraction problems.
 We will then learn how to convert units of measure using our knowledge of place value.

 In term 3 we will be using our fractions knowledge to learn about ratio.
 We will then move on to algebra.
 This is an area that the children believe is going to be too hard- convincing them that they can do it is the first challenge!
 However, they will be experts in algebra before they know it!
 Finally, we will use our place value and fractions knowledge to link to decimals.